solrevdev/solrevdev.github.io/_posts/2016-08-02-rdp-grace-period.md

 What happened to my my scheduled task?

-Well my `reg delete` batch file which was configured to run with elevated privalages however the kicker was on rebooting, the admin account I was using lost it's full control access to the registry hive.
+Well I had a `reg delete` batch file which was also configured to run with elevated privalages so everything was setup to run correctly, however the kicker was on rebooting, the admin account I was using lost it's full control access to the registry hive.

 For now with an elevated `regedit` I gave the admin account full control to the parent node and this should be enough.